Low-code Application Development vs Traditional Development

 I was in a similar situation some time ago when our team was developing functionality for appointment scheduling for a popular retail chain.

 On the one hand, we had their website written with traditional architecture and practices.
-And on the other, we created application for appointment scheduling with our low-code, RAD platform.
+And on the other, we created application for appointment scheduling with our low-code platform.
 The comparison of traditional and modern RAD development never looked so enlightening before.

 About the application